 - A fixed charge rating structure that includes a fixed charge applying to all properties.
-This charge is to increase from \$634 to \$662 which represents a 2.8% increase in line with the average increase plus an additional \$10 to fund the significant solid waste levy increase. - The same rate in the dollar, based on capital value, being applied to all categories of ratepayer, except commercial and industrial ratepayers who pay a 15% premium. - Primary production ratepayers genuinely in the business of primary production but not benefitting from a notional capital value for their property can apply for a 10% rebate. - A separate rate for businesses in Stirling that generates \$95k that is distributed to the Stirling Business Association (SBA) to promote Stirling as a destination, the "Gateway to the Hills".
-This is an increase of \$10k from previous years as a result of a request from the SBA to reflect funding requirements for future initiatives.

-• A separate rate to provide for the sealing in 2014-15 of the northern end of Verrall Road, Upper Hermitage.
+This charge is to increase from \$634 to \$652 which represents a 2.8% increase in line with the average increase highlighted in the above table. - The same rate in the dollar, based on capital value, being applied to all categories of ratepayer, except commercial and industrial ratepayers who pay a 15% premium. - Primary production ratepayers genuinely in the business of primary production but not benefitting from a notional capital value for their property can apply for a 10% rebate. - A separate rate for businesses in Stirling that generates \$95k that is distributed to the Stirling Business Association (SBA) to promote Stirling as a destination, the "Gateway to the Hills".
+This is an increase of \$10k from previous years as a result of a request from the SBA to reflect funding requirements for future initiatives. - A separate rate to provide for the sealing in 2014-15 of the northern end of Verrall Road, Upper Hermitage.
 This rate is levied on those properties that actually adjoin this section of road.